mohsinhussainpk/NodeMCU-client/doc/Hardware.md

 Running the code
 ----------------
-The code is automatically run via `init.lua`, however, there is a 5 second delay.
-If there is a bootlop, one can delete `init.lua` file during this 5 second period to avoid autorun on the next boot.
+On bootup (or reset with on-board button or RTS icon), the code is automatically run via `init.lua`, however, there is a 5 second delay.
+In case of a bootlop this gives enough time to delete `init.lua` file during this 5 second period to avoid autorun on the next boot.

 Deleting can be done in the right panel, right click on `init.lua`